celluloid/celluloid/README.md

 * Fork Celluloid on github
 * Make your changes and send me a pull request
-* If I like them I'll merge them and give you commit access
+* If I like them I'll merge them and give you commit access to my repository

 Copyright
 ---------